The GM diet, or the General Motors diet, is a 7-day meal plan that pledges to help you lose 15 pounds in a week.

 They write, “The soup is a nice source of fiber, calcium, folate, iron, magnesium, manganese, niacin, potassium, riboflavin, thiamin and enzymes A, B6, C, and K. “.

 In any case, limitations of this diet are not necessarily the cabbage soup itself, but its inadequate supply of calories and nutrients and minerals our body needs for proper functioning.

 The bottom line is any diet that cuts your calorie intake drastically will more likely to cause a weight loss.

-However, it'll most likely be water weight you are losing and expect it to come back when you begin to eat normal again.
+However, it’ll most likely be water weight you are losing and expect it to come back when you begin to eat normally again.

 If you are looking for long-term results, consider a healthier, permanent approach to weight loss.